kaotisk-hund/arching-kaos-radio/README.md

 # Arching Kaos Radio Website

 ## Branch: ptyxiaki
+As of 2021.02.08

 # Further description

-This project is the source code which builds the [radio.arching-kaos.tk](http://radio.arching-kaos.tk/).
+This project is the source code which builds the [radio.arching-kaos.com](https://radio.arching-kaos.com/).
 It 's supposed to be hosting our icecast Live stream and a Playlist in a Menu where our different mixes or recorded shows will show up in order to play on demand.

 **DONE**
 - Create a logo